- 1 Work and Coming Home

 And as almost any random historical sample will show, patent medicines–for all their prating about natural ingredients (every root you have ever heard of), what was in the bottle or powder or pill was laced with cocaine, morphine, cannabis, or alcohol (to get your legal and respectable buzz on).

-Having had a decade or so experience as a nurse (see previous post), however, Ella Whisnant was unlikely to have been a gullible patent medicine buyer.
+Having had a decade or so experience as a nurse (see Ella, Asbury and the State Hospital at Morganton: From Social and Institutional to Personal History), however, Ella was unlikely to have been a gullible patent medicine buyer.

 In fact, two overlapping medical/cultural changes from the period make it seem likely that Ella may have had access to another choice.
 One change was the advent of the Pure Food and Drug Act in 1906 (after a 27-year effort), which began to regulate patent medicines.
 The other was the rise of the germ theory of disease, whose early forms reached a long way back, but which became much more salient and refined after the work of Louis Pasteur and others in the mid-19th century.

 Scientifically-formulated drugs emerged from that work.
 Epinephrine (adrenalin) was first used to treat asthma around 1905.
 That Ella and Asbury knew about epinephrine and started administering it to their children early in their lives seems likely.
 I recall both my father and his sister Bertha using it continuously throughout their lives, and–following the family vector–his giving me many a “shot of adrenalin” to relieve my own asthma.